HANDCRAFTED HISTORY

 Book of hours, Morgan Library

-Diffferent kinds of straw available today:
+Different kinds of straw available today:

 Wheat straw is soft, shiny (and if you ask my horse, super cosy come winter) and very possible material for hats, at least in those parts of Europe cultivating wheat regularly.
 Oat straw I have no handcrafting experience with, but the horse likes it in his bed, and there’s always some oats left to munch on.
-Barley was a common grain in Sweden during the Middle ages, and is a rather stiff and durable straw, like rye.
+Barley was a common grain in Sweden during the Middle Ages and is a rather stiff and durable straw, like rye.

-Rye straw is a traditionally used material in Sweden for making straw crafts because of it’s length and durability, and rye is a hardy crop.
+Rye straw is a traditionally used material in Sweden for making straw crafts because of its length and durability, and rye is a hardy crop.
 For handcrafting material today, rye is being grown for its straw and harvested before giving grain, whereas the medieval straw was probably taken during the grain harvest.

-Wheat straw hat made by Handcrafted History
+Wheat straw hats made by Handcrafted History

-One important difference between the straw today versus the medieval straw is the mechanical machines munching up straw during harvest, making it usable mainly for animal bedding or farming.
+One important difference between the straw today versus medieval straw is the mechanical machines munching up straw during harvest, making it usable mainly for animal bedding or farming.
 Before machines took over, the harvest was done by hand and a scythe takes off the straw at the ground without crushing it.
 After the grain was collected, you would have great amounts of material.
 Very handy!

 Several straw hats on female field labourers